How do you create (E-commerce) events in Google Tag Manager?

 See the entire GA4 Server Side Tracking setup for more information.

 Note: This blog is not about server side event tagging.
 The events are created client side in this blog.
-In the next parts of the GA4 implementation series, we are going to track events server side.
+In the next parts of the GA4 implementation series, we will be tracking events server side.

-We assume you have already created a Google Tag Manager account.
-If you are looking for a description for creating a Google Tag Manager account, check out this article.
+We assume that you have already created a Google Tag Manager account.
+If you are looking for a description on how to create a Google Tag Manager account, check out this article.

-We show examples for building events in this blog.
+We'll show you examples for building events in this blog.
 Want to see preset GTM templates where all the events are already set up for you?
 Then check out our TAGGRS Template Gallery.

 What events can you measure?